tinymce/tinymce-docs/enterprise/embed-media/index.md

 Your have two deployment options.
 One is super easy with {{site.cloudname}}, the other is to go the more traditional Self-hosted route, requiring an additional [server-side component]({{ site.baseurl }}/enterprise/server/) to be installed and configured.

-## Enhanced Media Embed cloud setup

-[{{site.cloudname}}]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features/) makes setting up Enhanced Media Embed a breeze.
-Simply include the `mediaembed` parameter in your `tinymce.init` and have the {{site.cloudname}} services do the work for you.

 ## Enhanced Media Embed self-hosted setup

-If you'd rather deploy Enhanced Media Embed via the Self-hosted package, you have a little more work to do.
 Once you've got the [server-side component]({{ site.baseurl }}/enterprise/server/) installed, additional configuration to your `application.conf` file is required.
 (Don't forget to restart the Java application server after updating the configuration.)

 You also need to [integrate]({{ site.baseurl }}/enterprise/embed-media/mediaembed-server-integration/) and [configure]({{ site.baseurl }}/enterprise/embed-media/mediaembed-server-config/) the Enhanced Media Embed server.

+## Enhanced Media Embed cloud setup

+[{{site.cloudname}}]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features/) makes setting up Enhanced Media Embed a breeze.
+Simply include the `mediaembed` parameter in your `tinymce.init` and have the {{site.cloudname}} services do the work for you.

 {% assign pluginname = 'Enhanced Media Embed' %}
 {% assign pluginminimumplan = 'tiertwo' %}